DinoChiesa/ApiLoadGen/README.md

 Overview
 ----------------------

-This is a tools that generates artificial load for APIs.
-It was built by Apigee, to aid in testing and exercising API servers.
+This is a tool that generates artificial load for APIs.
+It was built by Apigee, to aid in testing and exercising API proxies and servers.

-The objective is to be able to generate "synthetic" load on an API, which allows testing, as well as source data that results in interesting-looking data charts and tables in Apigee Analytics.
-Like jmeter, but oriented towards APIs and it runs as a Nodejs app.
+The objective is to be able to generate "synthetic" load on an API, for testing purposes.
+This load also causes the Apigee Gateway to generate analytics records, which results in interesting-looking data charts and tables in the Apigee Analytics UI.
+The tool is like jmeter, but oriented towards APIs and it runs as a Nodejs app.

-You define the load you want - the API calls you want to make - via a "job definition", which includes rules and parameters that specify which APIs to invoke, with what verbs, and how, and when, and how often, in what order, and with what parameters or payloads.
-The Job definition is a json file.
+You define the load you want - the API calls you want to make - via a "job definition".
+The definition includes which hosts and urlpaths to invoke, with what headers and verbs and payloads, and when, and how often, in what order, and so on.
+The Job definition is serialized as a json file.

-Specific information within a job definition include:
- - the rate of requests to make during each hour of the day;
- - the set of requests that should be performed in a sequence, including any of the contents of an HTTP request;
- - whether to vary the X-Forwarded-For header
- - how to specify authentication information
- - the number of iterations of a request
- - and so on

 The loadgen server reads the job definition and invokes the APIs from the server.
 This constitutes the artificial "load" on an API server.

 Status
 ----------------------